Hoi An and Hoi An Beaches

 Another thing we loved about Cua Dai Beach is the dishes served in the restaurants by the shore.
 One of the best restaurants we eat from was Phu Loc; their meals are freshly caught fish from the sea.

-Cua Dai is very close to Hoi An, and that is why it is one of the most visited and crowded beaches in the city.
+Cua Dai is very close to Hoi An.
+Hence it is one of the most visited and crowded beaches in the city.
 It is hot during the day, but there are also plenty of shaded beds and palm trees where you can take refuge.

 Walking along this beach, you will come across many fishing boats scattered on the shoreline.
 The fishing boats are woven from a bamboo tree and looked like a basket.